Appearance & Reality > The Lord Jesus Christ > Strong and weak

 This verse is not telling us that we should not have material possessions.
 It is telling us that life does not consist solely of the visible and the material, and we should not live as if they are the most important things in life.
 We must not be gripped by them.

 What was wrong was not that the man was rich, but his whole perspective, approach and attitude towards riches.
-In verses 17-19, the man reasoned to himself about what to do with his abundance of crops.
+In verses 17 to 19, the man reasoned to himself about what he could do with his abundance of crops.
 He said: “This is what I will do: I will tear down my barns and build larger ones, and there I will store all my grain and my goods.
 And I will say to my soul, ‘Soul, you have many goods laid up for many years to come; take your ease, eat, drink and be merry’ ”.

-He was concentrating on growing his material wealth and indulging in the pleasures of the material things of life, as if they were most important for his soul.
+He was concentrating on expanding and accumulating his material wealth and indulging in the pleasures of the material things of life, as if they were most important for his soul.
+He did not realise his concentration on indulgence in the material things in life was harmful to his soul and would lead to its destruction.

 2. Beware of being presumptuous